msdavid/fiji/docs/sprints-plan.md

     *   Dockerfile for the frontend (`frontend/Dockerfile`).
     *   Updated `cloudbuild.yaml` for frontend CI/CD.
     *   Login and Registration pages styled with Tailwind UI.
     *   Basic authenticated user dashboard placeholder styled with Tailwind UI.
+(Note: Dashboard navigation was significantly refactored and enhanced post-Sprint 4 with a unified layout and improved user display).
     *   Frontend successfully authenticates with Firebase and communicates with the backend for registration.
 *   **Main Task Areas:**
     *   **Frontend (Next.js & Tailwind UI):**